 U.S. regulators closed two more banks on Friday -- one in Utah and another in Nebraska -- bringing the total number this year to 87.

-The Federal Deposit Insurance Corp.
-(FDIC) said the SunFirst Bank of St. George, Utah, has been closed.
+The Federal Deposit Insurance Corporation (FDIC) said the SunFirst Bank of Saint George, Utah, has been closed.
 It said the three branches of SunFirst Bank will reopen as branches of Cache Valley Bank on Saturday.

-Many community banks continue to be hit hard by the sluggish economy and their exposure to the troubled commercial real-estate market.
+Many of community banks continue to be hit hard by the sluggish economy and their exposure to the troubled commercial real estate market.

-At the current pace, however, there will be fewer failures this year than last year, when 157 banks were closed.
+At the current pace, however, there will be fewer failures this year than in 2010 when 157 banks were closed.

 (Reporting by Christopher Doering; Editing by Richard Chang)